Targeting Multi-Loop Integrals with Neural Networks: Machine learning contour deformations

 In practice, we find that $K=10$ works well in our experiments.
 An illustration of the sign loss and its derivative of the $F$ and $U$ part is shown in the left and right panels of \ref{fig:sign-loss}, respectively.

 Moreover, a numerical bottleneck in our contour optimization is the calculation of the complex-valued determinant and its derivative.
 As the \textsc{TensorFlow} implementation of complex-valued determinants yields wrong gradients\footnote{See the issue raised at \textsc{GitHub}: \href{https://github.com/tensorflow/tensorflow/issues/49946}{https://github.com/tensorflow/tensorflow/issues/49946}.}, we implement our own version of the determinant.
 It relies on the recursive Laplace expansion and becomes computationally expensive for higher dimensional cases.
 This can be seen in the GPU-memory usage in \ref{fig:computational_costs}, which is significantly higher for processes involving more Feynman parameters, such as the ladder2L example.
 This is one of the reasons why the timings are not competitive with the timings for the standard contour deformation in \pysecdec{}.
 The largest benefit from the ML-approach is expected for high-dimensional multi-scale cases, where the contour avoiding all poles and branch cuts is a highly non-trivial hypersurface in the complex integration space.
 In such cases the gain in numerical precision can be so large that it outweighs the time spent to train the network.
+Indeed, the true advantage would show up in calculations of complete amplitudes, rather than individual integrals, containing a few integrals that would barely converge at all in \pysecdec{} but would converge well with an optimized contour.